mruby is an open-source project which is looking forward to each contribution.

 The dependencies to libraries should be kept to an absolute minimum.
 This increases the portability but makes it also easier to cut away parts of mruby on-demand.

-This is the prefered comment style
+This is the preferred comment style

 Use C++ style comments only for temporary comment e.g. commenting out some code lines.